Abdul Kadir Sheikh Fadzir: Minister of Information

 In 2004, new Prime Minister, Abdullah Ahmad Badawi has appointed Abdul Kadir as Information Minister, replacing Datuk Mohd Khalil Yaakob.

 On 1 April 2005, Radio 6 was re-branded as Minnal FM and inaugurated by Abdul Kadir as the Minister of Information.
 On 12 November, the 24-hour Kedah FM broadcast, a brainchild of Abdul Kadir was then launched by the Sultan of Kedah.
 Jia Yu's channel was officiated by Abdul Kadir as Information Minister on 17 November 2005.
 70% of imported content from China and Hong Kong is controlled by Cosmos Discovery.

 Abdul Kadir has resigned as Information Minister on 14 February 2006.
 After his resignation in 2006 from cabinet, Datuk Zainuddin Maidin became Information Minister.

 Social and NGO activities

-Abdul Kadir is a friendly, tested and active person in unity.
-Among them was the Secretary-General of the Afro-Asian People's Organization (Malaysia), Chairman of the Sultan Badlishah Secondary School Students Association, Federal Territory / Selangor Branch and Patron, Kulim District Orphanage Board of Orphanages.

 He was one of the leaders of Barisan Nasional (BN) veterans who had formed Angkatan Amanah Merdeka (Amanah) or Independence Trust Forces, a Malaysian Non-Government Organisation (NGO), founded and launched by Tengku Razaleigh Hamzah on 22 July 2011.
 Abdul Kadir had become the deputy president of the NGO that was alleged to have political motive.
 As the Amanah is just an NGO, there are some demands for it to change to become a political party and join the opposition in the coming general election.